Just shy of 34 feet long, this luxury diesel pusher offers nearly everything the “big boys” do.

 The newly designed cockpit is a driver’s dream.
 The glass dash instrument panel seems to show every bit of information one might want, and it can be customized.
 Push-button ignition places this dash firmly in the 21st century.
 The New Aire is equipped with electronic stability control, antilock brakes, and a VIP Smart Wheel.
 Data from the optional OnGuard Collision Mitigation Adaptive Cruise system, plus trip and travel information, are displayed on the rearview monitor.

-Wireless charging mats for cell phones, tablets, etc. are built into the dash and the passenger’s side console.
+The dash and the passenger’s side console have wireless charging mats for cell phones, tablets, etc. built in.
 USB outlets are plentiful in the cockpit area.
 Six-way driver and passenger seats with lumbar support and power footrests ensure that those up front will be relaxed after a day’s drive.
 Heated seats are optional.

 The New Aire’s monitor system is another high point.
 Typical of such systems, the side cameras temporarily interrupt the rear camera view whenever the turn signals are used.
 But this monitor has a large, 9-inch screen located immediately right of the optional 9-inch Xite in-dash radio screen.
 The primary screen can display the entertainment features, such as the radio or auxiliary audio inputs, as well as the Rand McNally Trip Maker GPS software.